Azure/azure-powershell/src/DataProtection/DataProtection.Autorest/docs/Start-AzDataProtectionBackupInstanceRestore.md

 ### -Token
 Parameter to authorize operations protected by cross tenant resource guard.
-Use command (Get-AzAccessToken -TenantId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx").Token to fetch authorization token for different tenant.
+Use command (Get-AzAccessToken -TenantId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -AsSecureString").Token to fetch secure authorization token for different tenant and then convert to string using ConvertFrom-SecureString cmdlet.

 ```yaml
 Type: System.String